Reasons for needing permission

 Lodge these documents with your permission application:

 An application fee applies.
-For more information, view our Fees and forms - second-hand dealers and pawnbrokers page.
+For more information, view Fees and forms - second-hand dealers and pawnbrokers.